asayers/tass/README.md

 <img src="https://github.com/asayers/tass/raw/master/demo.gif">

 This demo shows data being piped into (an older version of) tass.
-You can also open files which are still being appeanded to, and new rows will appear as the file grows.
+You can also open files which are still being appended to, and new rows will appear as the file grows.

 ## Installing